 Does autism make you smarter

 In TV and the movies, autistic people are portrayed as being super intelligent.
-They see things that other people miss, and are able to pull obscure answers to complex questions that baffle everyone else out of thin air.
+They see things that other people miss, and are able to pull obscure answers out of thin air to complex questions that baffle everyone else.

 They may be quiet or shy, and common social circumstances that most people take as everyday knowledge may escape them.

 The reality is that people with autism are just as likely to be smart, or less than smart, as everyone else.

 How Do IQ Scores For Autistic People Compare To Non-autistic

 Things begin to get a little fuzzy when we look specifically at IQ scores and take them for face value.

 I’ve heard it said that approximately 1% of neurotypical people (non-autistic) have an IQ score below 70.
 At the same time, nearly 40% of people on the spectrum score below 70 on an IQ test.